tomdstanton/eris/README.md

 assembly contigs using [minimap2](https://lh3.github.io/minimap2/).
 1. These alignments are then sorted by their target contig, and culled such that each region aligned contains the highest scoring query.
-1. Each IS element alignment is then considered to be a "mobile-element" feature, and added to the list of features on the respective contig.
+1. Each Element alignment is then considered to be a "mobile-element" Feature, and added to the list of Features on the respective contig.
-1. If the genome is from a sequence file (FASTA/GFA), ORFs are predicted with [Pyrodigal](https://pyrodigal.readthedocs.io/en/stable) and CDS features are added to each contig.
+1. If the genome is from a sequence file (FASTA/GFA), ORFs are predicted with [Pyrodigal](https://pyrodigal.readthedocs.io/en/stable) and CDS Features are added to each contig.
-1. The genome is then converted into a **feature graph**, whereby features on each contig, sorted by their respective start coordinates, are connected to their flanking features; and if the contig is connected to other contigs (GFA input), features on the termini of connected contigs are also connected to each other.
+1. The genome is then converted into a **Feature graph**, whereby Features on each contig, sorted by their respective start coordinates, are connected to their flanking Features; and if the contig is connected to other contigs (GFA input), Features on the termini of connected contigs are also connected to each other.
-1. For each IS element feature, the **[Breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search) (BFS)** algorithm traverses the **feature graph** to find CDS that either **overlap** (part of the element) or **flank** the element.
+1. For each Element Feature, the **[Breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search) (BFS)** algorithm traverses the **Feature graph** to find CDS that either **overlap** (part of the element) or **flank** the element.

 #### Performance